valentijnnieman/curve/README.md

 <img src="https://raw.githubusercontent.com/valentijnnieman/curve/master/src/curve.svg?sanitize=true" width="48" />

-A visual programming language for Web Audio!
+A visual synth-design tool for Web Audio

 [Play around with it here!](https://curve-visual.herokuapp.com/)

 # What is this?

-This is a visual programming language (sort of!) for Web Audio!
-You can use it to play around with digital audio, connecting stuff together to create cool sounds, all in the browser!
+This is a visual synth-design tool for Web Audio!
+You can use it to design synthesizers using basic oscillators and filters.
+Ever wanted to try out some cool synth design patterns you found on the internet?
+Learning about subtractive or FM synthesis, and want to try things out for yourself?
+Then this is the tool for you!

 ## How should I use this?